 Triggers will be identified through Learning Plans.
 A Trigger is a pre-defined early warning of change in typical or extreme conditions that result in confirmation of change and Jurisdictional and/or Bilateral Water Management to address the change/trend.
-Multiple Triggers can be set to invoke additional actions as necessary (e.g. degrading conditions).
+Multiple Triggers can be set to invoke additional actions as necessary, for example, if there are degrading conditions.